chaithanya-beeram/senior-devops-lab/README.md

-# 🚀 Senior DevOps Lab: Cloud-Native Pipeline
+# 🚀 Senior DevOps Lab: End to End Cloud-Native Pipeline

 This project demonstrates a full-scale **CI/CD Lifecycle** and **Kubernetes Orchestration** environment.
 It moves a Python application from local development to a production-ready cluster using automated pipelines and professional ingress routing.